-4.3.3.3 Coverings and linings for air ducts, pipes, plenums, and panels, including all pipe and duct insulation materials, shall not flame, glow, smolder, or smoke when tested in accordance with ASTM C 411, Standard Test Method for Hot-Surface Performance of High-Temperature Thermal Insulation, at the temperature to which they are exposed in service.
+4.3.3.3 Coverings and linings for air ducts, pipes, plenums, and panels, including all pipe and duct insulation materials, shall not flame, glow, smolder, or smoke when tested in accordance with ASTM C411, Standard Test Method for Hot-Surface Performance of High-Temperature Thermal Insulation, at the temperature to which they are exposed in service.
 In no case shall the test temperature be below 121°C (250°F).

-4.3.3.4 Air duct coverings shall not extend through walls or floors that are required to be fire stopped or required to have a fire resistance rating, unless such coverings meet the requirements of NFPA 80, Standard for Fire Doors and Other Opening Protectives.
+△ 4.3.3.4 Air duct coverings shall not extend through walls or floors that are required to be fire stopped or required to have a fire resistance rating, unless such coverings meet the requirements of NFPA 80.